TigerND/ltcrabbit-overwolf/README.md

 LTCRabbit Monitor for Overwolf
 ==============================

-LTCRabbit Minitor for Overwolf is meant to monitor LTCRabbit mining pool workers using public API
+LTCRabbit Minitor for Overwolf is meant to monitor LTCRabbit mining pool workers using public API.
+Also it provides basic functionality to monitor CGMiner/BFGMiner mining rigs.

 The MIT License (MIT)